DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 The only option is to cancel and return to the main payments screen.

+### Updating a claim

+Support users can update a claim by:

+- responding to a request for information
+- confirming we have paid the claim
+- rejecting the claim

+Before updating the status of the claim, we ask support users to confirm the change.

-### Responding to a request for information
+#### Responding to a request for information

 For all claims marked as ‘Information requested,’ the ESFA will describe its needs.
 For example, the ESFA could need the school’s bank details because the information it holds is outdated.

 In this situation, a support user must contact the school for relevant information.
 This interaction is carried out off-service via Zendesk.

-#### Confirming information was sent
+##### Confirming information was sent

 Once a support user has sent the information to the ESFA, they mark the claim as ‘Information sent’ by selecting the ‘Confirm information sent’ button on the claim details within the payments section.

-### Confirming we have paid the claim
+#### Confirming we have paid the claim

 Support users can confirm that the ESFA paid a claim before they receive a new response file from the ESFA.

-Support users must confirm this action before updating the claim.

-### Rejecting a claim
+#### Rejecting a claim

 Support users can manually reject a claim if they have received information from the school or the ESFA has said they will not pay the claim.

-Support users must confirm this action before updating the claim.

 ## Further considerations